Independent Environmental Monitoring Program: Gentilly site

 The levels of radioactivity measured in those samples were below available guidelines and our own screening levels.
 Our screening levels are based on conservative assumptions about the exposure that would result in a dose of 0.1 millisievert (mSv) per year (one-tenth of the regulatory public dose limit of 1 mSv per year).
 Measurements conducted by the IEMP to date have consistently found levels of radioactivity in the environment to be low, and well within the range of natural background radiation levels.
 As a result, no effects on human health are expected.

-The reference samples are taken in a location where there is likely no potential for exposure from the operations of the nuclear facility.
-The reference location is chosen based on distance from the operation and on meteorological data such as predominant wind direction or precipitation (for atmospheric releases) and water current (for effluent discharges).
+1 The reference samples are taken in a location where there is likely no potential for exposure from the operations of the nuclear facility.
+The reference location is chosen based on distance from the operation and on meteorological data such as predominant wind direction or precipitation (for airborne releases) and water current (for waterborne releases).
 This allows us to collect local data that is representative of the region around the facility.
 The data is then compared with sampling results.
 This is especially important when background data, guidelines or screening levels do not exist for a certain contaminant or medium in a certain region.

 Indigenous Nations and communities’ participation